tari/83pa28d/lesson/day07.md

 ### Conjunction (AND)

-> Conjunction junction, what's your function?[^conjunction]

-[^conjunction]: Sorry, couldn't resist.
-Come to think of it, *I'm* too young to know what that is.
-Next I'll be talking about some crappily animated piece of legislation bitching about how a bunch of corrupt Uncle Sam-types won't ratify him. :D

 If we have two conditions, and we want success to be executed only if both conditions are true, then check each condition in any order, and jump to fail once a condition fails.